LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Config.md

 ![λ#](../../../Docs/LambdaSharp_v2_small.png)

-# LambdaSharp Tool - Tool Command
+# LambdaSharp CLI - Config Command

-The `tool` command is used to configure λ# tool.
+The `config` command is used to configure λ# CLI.
 The configuration step optionally creates needed resources for deploying λ# modules and captures deployment preferences.
-The λ# tool configuration options are stored in [AWS System Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html), so they can be shared across teams on the same AWS account.
+The λ# CLI configuration options are stored in [AWS System Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html), so they can be shared across teams on the same AWS account.

 ## Options